-Impact Mitigation Oak woodland: 165ha (12.39%) lost or modified (moderate adverse During Construction: Oak/pine woodland: 13.97ha (12.05%) lost of modified (moderate adverse impact) Offsetting for the loss of natural habitats will be required to deliver no net loss of biodiversity in the net loss will be provided in the final BAMP.
-Measures would include additional tree planting to produce dominated woodland and mixed woodland.
-The translocation of tree species would also be consider Habitats Including Vulnerable Plant Species: • Preparation and provision of workforce toolbox talks and monitoring to ensure all staff understand • Pine forest dominance 2: 7.16ha (16.93%) lost or modified (moderate adverse impact) what they entail and how these controls should be followed.
-Particular key early tasks in workforce ban on the Project site and prohibition of burning of vegetation for warmth or cooking. • Oak/pine habitat: 13.97ha (12.05%) lost or modified (moderate adverse impact) Minimization of the project footprint within Karm Chbat Nature Reserve.
-Footprint minimization will boundaries for all infrastructure construction. • Mixed oak woodland: 49.98ha (6.59%) lost or modified (moderate adverse impact) If any key flora species are identified during the pre-construction survey, areas of habitat inhabited avoid examples or areas of the species detailed in the baseline, every effort would be made to redu required. • Oak woodland: 1.65ha (12.39%) lost or modified (moderate adverse impact) • Implementation of rehabilitation measures to mitigate the loss of habitat, such as vegetation reme Full details of these measures will be provided in the final BAMP to be developed by others.
-Proper management of excavation materials.
-Rubble from site excavations should not be allowed to be defined, implemented and supervised. • Separation and storage of top soil for use in restoration of all temporary project infrastructure and Segregation of the topsoil of different habitat types will be required.
-Soil management would also include observance of appropriate biosecurity controls to prevent the involve washing vehicles and equipment to remove particles of vegetation and loose soil, with this plants that are removed during vegetation clearance would need to be disposed of appropriately, ir Good construction environmental management on site based on good practice guidance to avoid sp and provision of sufficient spill kits and similar to deal with any incidents.
-During Operation and Maintenance: Monitoring of all habitat reinstatement, translocation, recreation, offsetting or enhancement as ider construction surveys.
+Impact Mitigation 12ha of the total area of Rocky Land.
+Construction Preparation and provision of workforce toolbox talks and monitoring to ensure all staff understand the exactly what they entail and are found to be following those controls.
+Particular key early tasks in wo hunting ban on the Project site and prohibition of burning of vegetation for warmth or cooking.
+Minimization of the project footprint within Karm Chbat Nature Reserve and total avoidance of the Up minimization will include measures such as adherence to strict working boundaries for all infrastructure If any key flora species are present, areas of habitat inhabited by the plants should be avoided.
+If it is species listed previously, every effort should be made to reduce the impact and further offsetting wou measures to mitigate the loss of habitat, such as vegetation remediation, translocation or creation of Proper management of excavation materials.
+Separation and storage of top soil for use in restoration temporary disturbance, e.g. track margins.
+Segregation of the topsoil of different habitat types will be Soil management would also include observance of appropriate biosecurity controls to prevent the sp involve washing vehicles and equipment to remove particles of vegetation and loose soil, with this do that are removed during vegetation clearance would need to be disposed of appropriately, in a safe w A presumption for avoidance of all artificial light as far as possible.
+All lights should be cowled and downon-construction areas.
+Removal of all vegetation to be felled or cleared outside of the bird breeding season (March-August) of an ornithologist to ensure that no nesting birds are present. • Burial of all on-site electrical cabling to avoid potential collision risk for birds. • Installation of guy rope markers on any new met-masts to reduce potential collision risk for birds.
+Enclosed, segregated waste disposal to avoid attracting scavenging birds to the site.
+Good construction environmental management on site based on best practice guidance to avoid spilla and provision of sufficient spill kits and similar to deal with any incidents.
+Operations and Maintenance Monitoring of all habitat reinstatement, translocation, recreation, offsetting or enhancement as identif construction surveys.
+If found to be present during pre-construction surveys, monitoring of populations of endangered reption offsets or enhancements for those species.
 Remove invasive plant species during routine vegetation maintenance. • Monitor power-line right-of-way vegetation to avoid fire risk.
-Remove blowdown and other high-ha During Decommissioning: Typically, the same controls set out for construction will apply. • Minimization of activities within Karm Chbat Nature Reserve.
-Footprint minimization will include me for all infrastructure decommissioning.
-Good construction environmental management on site based on good practice guidance to avoid sp and provision of sufficient spill kits and similar to deal with any incidents. • Preparation and provision of workforce toolbox talks to ensure all staff understand the importance they entail.
-Terrestrial Fauna During Pre-Construction: • Completion of pre-construction fauna walkover survey to identify potential habitat for key mammal confirm species considered to be present/status of any dens found. • Preparation of a final BAMP setting out the measures required based upon the findings of the further ESIA.
+Remove blowdown and other high-hazar Decommissioning • Typically, the same controls set out for construction would apply.
+Minimization of activities within Karm Chbat Nature Reserve and total avoidance of the Upper Mounta include measures such adherence to strict working boundaries for all infrastructure decommissioning.
+Enclosed, segregated waste disposal to avoid attracting scavenging birds to the site.
+Good construction environmental management on site based on best practice guidance to avoid spilla and provision of sufficient spill kits and similar to deal with any incidents. • Preparation and provision of workforce toolbox talks to ensure all staff understand the importance of they entail.